spine-tools/SpineInterface.jl/docs/src/index.md

 This package provides the ability to access the contents of a Spine database in a way that's convenient for writing algorithms.
-The function `using_spinedb` is the main star of the package:
+The functions `import_data` and `using_spinedb` are the main stars of the package:
-Given the url of a Spine database, it creates a series of convenience functions to retrieve the contents of that database in the Julia module or session where it's called.
+Given the url of a Spine database, `import_data` can write data to the (new) database and `using_spinedb` creates a series of convenience functions to retrieve the contents of that database in the Julia module or session where it's called.
-In this way, you can populate a Spine database with that data for a system you want to study, call `using_spinedb` in your module to generate the convenience functions, and then use those functions to build, e.g., an optimisation model for that system.
+In this way,
+with `import_data` you can populate a Spine database with that data for a system you want to study, call `using_spinedb` in your module to generate the convenience functions, and then use those functions to build, e.g., an optimisation model for that system.
 This allows you to develop fully data-driven applications.